Guide to safety and driving on safari / driving in the nature reserve

 Transportation and game viewing

-There are various methods of game viewing in African game reserves, ranging from open top vehicles to walking trails, guided game drives to self drive safaris.
-Each of these has their own benefits.
+There are various methods of game viewing in African game reserves, ranging from open-top vehicles to walking trails, guided game drives to self-drive safaris.
+Each of these has its own benefits.
 With a guided safari you are guaranteed to learn much and also have access to some daily events which are hard to find yourself.
-Self drives however give you the power to choose your own pace.
+Self-drives, however, give you the power to choose your own pace.